 Wherever you are, there’s usually a number of local galleries near you.
 Since art exhibitions are held regularly, visiting and joining local ones are a great way to jumpstart your career and sell your works.

-Begin by checking which exhibitions are up in your neighborhood.
+Begin by checking which exhibitions are up in your neighbourhood.
 Pay these shows a visit, and see the works of other artists too.
 By regularly checking up on activities, you can actually learn a lot of things that you can use for your marketing in arts.
 You will see how other artists price their work outside the internet; you may learn a trick or two with regards to their technique, framing, concept, write-ups, and anything else that might spark your interest.

 Another important thing you will gain by visiting gallery exhibitions on a regular basis is the new people you will meet.
 When it comes to art, networking is key!
 Just like in online communities, you will meet people you can work with in the future.
 Expand your techniques on marketing in arts, learn about making proposals for your own exhibitions, and see which upcoming activities you can further join to really broaden your art engagement.
 Usually, there are lots of opportunities around; you only need to ask!

 One great strategy to start selling art online is to team up with an existing platform.
 This allows you to take advantage of an existing audience as well as existing sales tools, without the need of developing neither by yourself.
 Another plus point for this is the wide audience that online galleries target.

 There are lots of online establishments you can find on the internet.
 Each one of these platforms is completely unique and some of them might not be suitable for your art practice.
 If you are focusing on fine art, maybe selling prints is not a good idea or if you are pop artists maybe creating a merchandising line is a good move.
 Some of them are print on demand websites, others are online art galleries or art commission websites. (source: artplusmarketing.com)